public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 Change the current working directory to the folder location where you want the cloned directory. *(cd means change directory, try Desktop if you have never done this before)*

-For example I keep all of my VSCode repo on my Desktop in a folder called VSCode
+For example, I keep all of my VSCode repo on my `Desktop` in a folder called `VSCode`.

 ```bash
 $ cd Desktop